 Monitoring the White River

-During the 2018-2019 school year the WRP staff and partners have engaged over 1,000 students and teachers at 22 schools in our watershed education program, Monitoring the White River (MWR).
-MWR program funding is provided by the Byrne Foundation, Couch Family Foundation, Greater Upper Valley Chapter of Trout Unlimited, Green Mountain National Forest, HOPE Foundation, Lamson Howell Foundation, National Forest Foundation, Wellborn Ecology Fund, and individual and business sponsors.
+During 2022 the WRP staff and partners engaged over 1,250 students and teachers at 25 schools in our watershed education program: Monitoring the White River (MWR).
+MWR program funding is provided by the Byrne Foundation, Couch Family Foundation, Greater Upper Valley Chapter of Trout Unlimited, Green Mountain National Forest, Wellborn Ecology Fund, Vermont Fish & Wildlife Department, and individual and business sponsors.

 Since 2010 the White River Partnership’s Monitoring the White River (MWR) Program has been engaging White River watershed teachers and students in classroom and field work activities that raise awareness about watershed issues and create opportunities for hands-on, place-based ecology education.

 MWR offers eight seasonal watershed education units that may be adapted to meet teachers’ curriculum goals: